arne-schroppe/display-tree-builder/readme.markdown

 The DSL only allows terms where they make sense (e.g. you can not place `withName` after `times(x)`).
 This is especially useful in IDEs with code completion.
-[Warning: This feature currently is currently a bit shaky, so don't lean on it to heavily.]
+[Warning: This feature is currently a bit shaky, so don't lean on it to heavily.]